Jamie-Troup/2D-game-demo/README.md

 - Code neatness -> Due to time constraints I would like at some point to go over this code base and fix the no doubt numerous memory leaks and useless if statements.
 At some point...

 - Game understanding -> by not having access to the official skeleton code of the project I ended up altering the order of some of the systems in the game loop.
 I am still not 100% sure this didn't introduce logical inconsistencies in the game.

+# Notes

+To build it, you need to install SFML version 2.5+ and Dear ImGui to your system (and make if you dont already have it) and then use the makefile provided.
+May need adjustments, was coded on Debian and worked with g++ there.